Vallejo Seaweed: History

-2021–present: Pecos League

 Santa Cruz Seaweed (2021–2022)

 In 2021, the Pecos League announced the joining of the Santa Cruz Seaweed in the Pacific Division.
 The club played its home games at Harvey West Park.
 Michael Green was announced as the team's first manager.
 After finishing the season 16–25 and finishing fourth in the Pacific Division, the team played in the Bay Series playoffs where it was eliminated by San Rafael.
 In 2022, Nic Ray was announced as the club's new manager.
 After failing to make the playoffs with a 17–33 record, the club announced in October that it would be relocating to Vallejo due to a number of problems, including scheduling conflicts.

 Vallejo Seaweed (2023–2025)

-In November of 2023, commissioner Andrew Dunn announced Christian Carmouche as the club's manager.
+In November 2023, commissioner Andrew Dunn announced Christian Carmouche as the club's manager.
 The Seaweed were the first team professional baseball team since the Vallejo Admirals of the Pacific Association.
-After relocating, the Seaweed played their home games at Wilson Park in Vallejo, California.
-After struggling to a 12–37 finish in 2023, the Seaweed failed to make the post-season for the second consecutive season.
+After relocating, the Seaweed played their home games at Wilson Park in Vallejo.
+After struggling to a 12–37 finish in 2023, the Seaweed failed to make the postseason for the second consecutive season.
 In 2024, the Seaweed finished with a record of 25-29.
-However, this record was still good enough for a postseason berth, where they lost in the divisional round, 1-2 to the Bakersfield Train Robbers.
+However, this record was good enough for a postseason berth, where they lost in the divisional round, 1–2 to the Bakersfield Train Robbers.
 The Vallejo Seaweed were scheduled for a 2025 season in Vallejo, but it fell apart the month before the season started.
 Despite games already scheduled at Wilson Park, owner Andrew Dunn decided to move the team to Santa Rosa as the Santa Rosa Scuba Divers, citing a lack of communication from the Greater Vallejo Recreation District.
 Vallejo Seaweed fans were left heartbroken and remain suspicious that Dunn had no real intention of the team staying in Vallejo with games already scheduled in Santa Rosa immediately after the announcement.

-In June of 2025, it was announced the Scuba Divers would leave Santa Rosa and return to Vallejo to play as the Seaweed for the remainder of the season.
+In June, it was announced the Scuba Divers would leave Santa Rosa and return to Vallejo to play as the Seaweed for the remainder of the season.